Acceptance

-Soviet Union.
-Photograph taken in 1942 by Tamás Konok.

 Acceptance in psychology is a person's recognition and assent to the finality of a situation without attempting to change or protest it.
 This plays out at both the individual and societal level as people experience change.

 Types of acceptance

 The term acceptance is a noun with various meanings.

 Self-acceptance

 Self-acceptance is described as the state of being satisfied with one's current self, or the ongoing process of striving to be satisfied with one's current self.
 It is an agreement with oneself to appreciate, validate, and support the self as it is, despite deficiencies and negative past behavior.

 Some have trouble accepting themselves because of guilt, trauma, or a perceived lack of motivation.
 Self-acceptance has an effect on a person mentally, emotionally, within relationships and overall life.

 Psychological acceptance

 Acceptance is a core element of acceptance and commitment therapy (ACT) and cognitive behavioral therapy (CBT).
 In this context, acceptance is a process that involves actively contacting psychological internal experiences (emotions, sensations, urges, flashbacks, and other private events) directly, fully, without reacting or becoming defensive.
 The idea is to accept the things one cannot change, such as psychological experiences, but build the courage to change the things one can.